 Although this variety of lawn is fairly resilient to pests, nematodes can become a problem for Bermuda lawns.
 Nematodes damage to a lawn can result in a shallow root system that does not respond well to irrigation or fertilization.
 The result can be a thin, weak lawn which can easily be infested with weeds.
 Once nematodes have been established, they are difficult to control.
 However, regular healthy lawn practices can help manage the damage done by this parasitic pest in Bermuda lawns.
 This includes deep and infrequent watering to encourage deeper roots as well as proper fertilizing techniques.

 Bermuda Grass makes up almost half the turf in Georgia lawns.
 While it can be finicky to mow and maintain, it is really a resilient and beautiful grass.
-It is no wonder it is frequently chosen for golf courses and other show-quality landscapes–the fine blades are deep-green and highly tolerant of weather extremes.
+It’s no wonder that its frequently chosen for golf courses and other show-quality landscapes–the fine blades are deep-green and highly tolerant of weather extremes.
 Both hot, direct sunlight and drought conditions are no match for Bermuda grass lawns.
-Bermuda grass lawns, when properly maintained and cultivated, just beg to be walked across barefoot.
-Thick, lush, and emerald green, Bermuda lawns may require a bit more attention than other varieties: however a well-conditioned Bermuda lawn is a sight to behold.
+Bermuda grass lawns, when properly maintained and cultivated, beg to be walked across barefoot.
+Thick, lush, and emerald green, Bermuda lawns may require a bit more attention than other varieties: however, a well-conditioned Bermuda lawn is a sight to behold.